This post is also available in: Spanish

 But doesn’t all this talk of tribulation put a damper on the festive holiday spirit?

-Are parents any less excited about the birth of their first child because they may have to take a Lamaze class or talk to the doctor about pain meds and cesarean sections?
+Are parents any less excited about the birth of their first child because they may have to take a natural childbirth class or talk to the doctor about pain meds and cesarean sections?
 There is no birth without labor.
 So as we rejoice in hope over the imminent new arrival, perhaps we ought to do everything possible to make sure that the labor goes successfully.
 That way there’ll be something to rejoice about.

 And we better not dilly-dally.
 It could be any day now.